zafaralam/ts_jest_sample/README.md

 # Sample Typescript & Jest Setup

 This project is a starter template for Typescript & Jest.
-Follow the instructions to setup in any other Typescript project
+Follow the instructions to setup jest testing in any other Typescript project

 ## Initial Setup